 AI safety tools use deep learning, a subset of machine learning, to analyze hundreds of thousands of images.
 They do this by breaking the images into millions of pixels and then analyzing subtle differences between each.

 Over time, they can detect various objects.
-For instance, an AI powered workplace safety tool can be "trained" to detect the use of hard hats on a construction site, ensuring worker safety by monitoring for hazardous conditions and alerting potential safety risks.
+For instance, an AI-powered workplace safety software can be "trained" for hard hat detection on a construction site, ensuring worker safety by monitoring for hazardous conditions and alerting potential safety risks.

 They can then send alerts, including notifications or even text messages, to employees or the department about safety protocols.
 While all of this happens within seconds, there's a complex web of technologies that make it happen.